DeviceTool 1.1 Help

 Help

-What DeviceTool can do
+What DeviceTool is able to do

 DeviceTool displays Windows devices of local and remote computers in a tree structure.
 When logged on with administrative privileges, devices can be enabled and disabled by clicking the right mouse button.
 Important properties are shown in right section.
 DeviceTool automatically refreshes on newly connected or disconnected devices.